matteocannaviccio/LectorPlus/README.md

 and running it using the following command:

 ```
-sh run.sh <output_folder>
+sh run.sh <output_folder_complete_path>
 ```
-It takes the path of the output folder as a parameter and executes the extraction from all the Wikipedia dumps listed in `dumps.properties` file.
+It takes the complete path of the output folder as a parameter and executes the extraction from all the Wikipedia dumps listed in `dumps.properties` file.
 The output folder will contain all the compressed NTriples files produced by the tool.

 ## Details and contacts
-More details can be found in the paper:
+More details can be found in the paper above and at the Lector homepage: http://www.dia.uniroma3.it/db/lector/

->  "Accurate Fact Harvesting from Natural Language Text in Wikipedia with Lector."
->  by Matteo Cannaviccio, Denilson Barbosa and Paolo Merialdo.

 The paper was presented at the "19th International Workshop on the Web and Databases (WebDB 2016)" (http://webdb2016.technion.ac.il/program.html).